 - holding a previous degree in any field at a Bachelor level plus a completed higher education award in ministry or theology of a minimum volume of learning of 1 year full-time or equivalent or to applicants who have successfully completed study deemed equivalent to the ACT’s Bachelor of Ministry or Bachelor of Theology.

 - demonstrating English language skills appropriate to this level of study.
 Candidates will either have satisfactorily completed a qualification solely in English at an approved tertiary institution OR have been resident in Australia with English spoken at home and work for at least 10 years OR have achieved a minimum overall band score of 7.0 on the International English Language Testing System (IELTS), with no band score lower than 7.0 in reading and writing or 6.5 in Listening and Speaking.

-The minimum time for candidature in the Master of Missional Leadership is two years.
-The maximum time for candidature is eight years.
+The minimum time for candidature in the Master of Missional Leadership is one year.
+The maximum time for candidature is four years.
 Candidates may study full-time or part-time.
-Full time students will normally take 16 credit points per semester from the scheduled subjects.
+Full time students will normally take 12 credit points per semester from the scheduled subjects.

 Credit points refer to the overall student effort including contact hours and time on assessment tasks.
-The degree requires the satisfactory completion of 64 credit points.
-Subjects are mostly 8 credit points each.
+The degree requires the satisfactory completion of 32 credit points.
+Subjects are 4 credit points each.

 - Ability successfully to negotiate the content and demands of a number of units in a specialised field of study in which theological insights are brought to bear upon the graduates’ ministry context